upkie/pink_balancer/README.md

 - Upload this repository to your Upkie: ``make upload``
 - Run the pi3hat spine: ``pi3hat_spine`` (on your robot)
 - Run the agent: ``python pink_balancer/main.py -c $(hostname)``

+## Configuration tweaks

+- Select the MPC or PI sagittal balancer in `WheelController.balancer_class`